 Warm water and milk together in a saucepan until warm to touch.
-Place yeast, water, and milk in the bowl of stand mixer and using a spatula, stir until yeast is dissolved.
+Place yeast, water, and milk in the bowl of a stand mixer and using a spatula, stir until yeast is dissolved.

 Add flour and salt and fit the mixer with the dough hook.
 Turn mixer on the lowest setting to avoid flour flying up.
 Turn mixer on and off in a few short pulses, just to dampen the flour.
 Increase mixer speed to medium-low and mix 2 minutes, just until flour is moistened.
 At this point, you will have a fairly shaggy mass.

-Scrape sides and bottom of the bowl with rubber spatula.
+Scrape sides and bottom of the bowl with a rubber spatula.
 Set mixer to low and add eggs one at a time, followed by sugar.

 Increase mixer speed to medium and beat for 3 minutes, until dough forms a ball.
 Reduce speed to low and add butter 2 tablespoons at a time, beating until each piece is almost incorporated before adding the next.
 You will have a dough that is almost batter-like in texture.
 Increase speed to medium-high and continue to beat until dough pulls away from sides of the bowl, about 10 minutes.

-Lightly butter another mixing bowl and transfer dough to it.
+Lightly butter another mixing bowl and transfer the dough to it.
 Cover with plastic wrap and leave at room temperature until nearly doubled in size, about 40 – 60 minutes, depending on how warm the kitchen is.

 Deflate the dough by lifting up the edges and letting fall into the middle of the bowl.
 Cover bowl with plastic wrap and put it in the refrigerator.
 Repeat the same process every 30 minutes until dough stops rising.
 This should take about 2 hours.
 Leave the covered dough in the refrigerator to chill overnight.

 The next morning, take the dough of refrigerator about 60 minutes before working with it.